rolling-sagas/rs-doc/guide/policy/terms-of-service.md

 - A statement, under penalty of perjury, that you are authorized to act on behalf of the copyright owner.
 - If the copyright owner’s rights arise under the laws of a country other than the United States, please identify the country.

-You may also send notices containing the above-required information to the following Address:(需要海外公司地址)
+You may also send notices containing the above-required information to the following Address: 120 ROBINSON ROAD #13-01 Singapore 068913.

 Upon receipt of a notice that complies with the foregoing, we reserve the right to remove or disable access to the accused material or disable any links to the material; notify the party accused of infringement that we have removed or disabled access to the identified material; and terminate access to and use of the Services for any user who engages in repeated acts of infringement.